kreier/study/markdown/30_Am/README.md

-# Leviticus
+# Amos

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Amos in Judah.
+The writing was completed circa 804 B.C.E.

-## Leviticus 1
+## Amos 1

 ```
 TBD